Police: Man shot in carjacking

 Santa Fe police responded to a report around 9 a.m.
 Monday at the N.M.
 599 Station that a man had been shot by a gunman who stole his car.

 Police have not yet named the victim and did not identify any suspect or make an arrest in the carjacking.
-Although, the stolen vehicle was recovered Monday afternoon in Albuquerque following a tip, the agency said in the news release.
+The stolen vehicle was recovered Monday afternoon in Albuquerque following a tip, the agency said in the news release.

 Santa Fe County Sheriff's Office spokesman Juan Ríos said the injured man had approached a deputy who was completing paperwork in a gravel parking lot near the Rail Runner stop.
 The man told the deputy he had been shot in the face by a man who drove off in his black 2020 Chrysler 300 sedan.